Large pile of plastic waste

 Addressing the plastic problem

 Around the world, many countries and businesses have adopted measures to reduce plastic pollution, including banning certain plastic items such as bags or straws, introducing better waste collection, sorting and recycling facilities, and introducing taxes to discourage the use of certain plastics in products.
-But it’s not enough to look at interventions in isolation.
-The entire lifecycle of plastics must be considered holistically to identify sustainable solutions.
+But it’s not enough to look at interventions in isolation, and current policy approaches are fragmented, reactionary, and have not reflected the scale of production.
+The entire life cycle of plastics along with contexts and frameworks within which the policies are applied must be considered holistically to identify sustainable solutions.

 To do so, evidence-based analysis of plastics policies is needed to help policy-makers and decision-makers successfully tackle plastic pollution and its effects on people and the planet.
-And this is exactly what the Global Plastics Policy Centre aims to achieve.
+And this is exactly what our team at the Global Plastics Policy Centre aims to achieve.

 Visit the Global Plastics Policy Centre website